maanantai 26. heinäkuuta 2010

 Dutch Harbor

 It seems that more often than not we have to change our plans due to the weather.
 Now, the forecast is 15 to 25 knots from north-west.
 The wind speed is fine but the direction is not (headwind, once again!) and, as a result, we are still in Dutch Harbor.
 But the time has not gone to waste.
 The other day, Riitta bumped into Father Andrew and his lovely wife whom we had met already two years ago in Sand Point.
-The next day, they drove to the spit, and Father Andrew blessed Sarema and her crew.
+The following day, they drove to the spit, and Father Andrew blessed Sarema and her crew.
 Father Andrew told us that we would also be included in their weekly prayers.
 Even though we are not religious, it is somehow very comforting to know that there are people praying for our safety.

 Now that we had time to spare, we went to the Aleutian World War II Visitor Center and learned more about the history of the islands and the tragic events that took place here during World War II.